 The story we’re about to explore today, however, takes greed, and envy to a whole new level.
 If you’ve never heard about Dee Dee Moore, you’re in for a rocky ride.
 Not only is she a cold-blooded murderer, but she’s also one of the most narcissistic and smug criminals out there.

 The Making of a Murder

 The story starts in the distant 2006.
 This was supposed to be the luckiest year for an American casual laborer and truck driver called Abraham Lee Shakespeare (trust us, there’s nothing poetic about his story).
 In November 2006, Abraham bought a lottery ticket from a convenience store in Florida’s Frostproof.
 Little did he know that the ticket would be the root of all evil.

-Shakespeare had chosen the ticket granting him the jackpot.
+Shakespeare had chosen the ticket-granting hit the jackpot.
 He opted for a lump sum payment, which made him 17 million dollars richer.

 As a result of winning, Abraham Lee Shakespeare went through a quick lifestyle change.
 He left his old and modest neighborhood to move into a gated community.
 The splurge in the million-dollar home was his biggest acquisition.
 Other than that, Abraham refrained from spending his money foolishly.